ChattuRohith/VoiceAssistant/README.md

 Built an assistant using python, the voice-activated assistant that helps developers and breaks the keyboard barrier.

-Streamline your tasks and control your Linux system with your voice!
+Streamline your tasks and control your Linux system with just your voice!

 🤖It utilizes speech recognition and text-to-speech capabilities to enable hands-free interaction with your computer.